ProfessorQu/ProfQ-Data/README.md

 from profq_sorting import BinaryTree
 ```

-A Binary tree is a data structure in which you can input numbers and it will put them at a certain spot.
+A binary tree is a data structure in which you can input numbers and it will put them at a certain spot.
 Every node has a right child and a left child, the idea is that every node that is smaller than the parent, will be on the left and every nod that's bigger, on the right.
 This implementation has no balancing, so it can be quite ineffecient.

 ### Hash Table